benoitc/dj-revproxy/README.rst

 dj-revproxy
 -----------

 Django reverse proxy.
-Allows you to proxy any wabsite behind a prefix.
+Allows you to proxy any website behind a prefix.

 Requirements
 ------------